+subject to: $0 \le x_6 \le 1000$

+maximize $\lambda_2 x_7 - x_8$

 subject to: $0 \le x_7 \le 750$

 $100 \le x_8$

 $1.5x_7 - 425 \le x_8$

 b.
-If we examine the separated problem in the production company, we see that if the dual variables are not right, then the solution the minimization problem will be unbounded.
-Hence, if the production company where given the wrong dual variables, it would not be able to know how much it should produce.
+If we examine the separated problem in the production company, we see that if the dual variables are not right, then the solution to the optimization problem will be unbounded.
+Hence, if the production company were given the wrong dual variables, it would not be able to know how much it should produce.
 One way to come around this problem is described in the lecture slides.
 Here we introduce a form of averaging scheme so that x variables converges to the optimal value.
 One requirement of this aproach is that we must have a bounded region for allowed x.
 This means that we must choose a maximal allowed production of each product.
 The larger we choose this region, the slower the convergence will be to the optimal x.

-Another way to handle the problem is to introduce a small concave perturbation, e.g. $-\varepsilon x^2$.
+Another way to handle the problem is to introduce a small concave perturbation, e.g. $-\varepsilon x^2$ .
 The drawback of this approach is that we will actually change the optimal value a little bit.